Value-Based Pricing can have a significant impact on corporate profits. Do you take a strategic approach to set prices

 Price Setting: Marketing and Finance Working Together

-The difference between simply setting a price and a value-based pricing is the difference between reacting to competitive pressure or proactively shaping the market.
+The difference between simply setting a price and value-based pricing is the difference between reacting to competitive pressure or proactively shaping the market.

 A strategic approach involves the coordination of marketing and financial decisions to price for achieving company goals.
-This means thinking about when and how pricing decisions are made and who are involved.
+This means thinking about when and how pricing decisions are made and who should be involved in the process.

 Setting prices at a strategic level requires management to take responsibility for establishing pricing policies and procedures, consistent with financial, branding and positioning goals.
-Leaving it up to the sales force or distributors to determine price levels is abandoning responsibility for the strategic direction of the business.
+Leaving it up to the sales force or distributors to set price levels means not taking advantage of the strategic power of pricing and potentially jeopardizing not only profitability but also the firm’s brand and positioning.

-It is important that Marketing and Finance departments work together in finding the right balance between the customer’s desire to get a great deal (low price) and the firm’s goal of maximizing profits (high price), while also considering the impact on branding and positioning.
+It is important that Marketing and Finance departments work together in finding the right balance between the customer’s desire to get a great deal (low price) and the firm’s goal of maximizing profits (high price).

 Cost-Plus Pricing Doesn’t Work

 Traditionally, Cost-Plus pricing is the most commonly used approach because it appears to be based on sound financial considerations.
 However, Cost-Plus pricing leads to prices that are too high in weak markets and too low in strong markets.
 This is exactly the opposite of what good pricing should be doing.

 The typical Cost-Plus approach follows this sequence: